 For these, the entire cost isn’t necessarily considered but rather the difference between what it cost, and how much you would have paid for a similar service if not for your condition.

 For example, if you cannot take public transportation, that cost is subtracted from the cost of your transportation service and your IRWE value for transportation is that difference.

 Determining your IRWEs can feel daunting, and may need to be recalculated on a somewhat regular basis as your expenses change, but depending on your condition and limits, it’s possible to do a job that pays much more than SGA and remain eligible for your benefits by using your IRWE deductions

-Due to the nature of my condition, I have very few potential IRWE expenses(possibly travel expenses, but not much else), but if you have or need aids, then this could add up to a substantial deduction.
+Due to the nature of my condition, I have very few potential IRWE expenses(possibly travel expenses, but not much else), but if you are paying for a Personal Care Assistant, then this could add up to a substantial deduction.